lvangink/base_demo/README.md

 ansible-playbook ciscops.mdd.harvest -i=inventory_prod
 ```

-You should start to see the configurations being populated under the mdd-data directory matching the heirarchy defined in your network.yml file.
+You should start to see the configurations being populated under the mdd-data directory matching the hierarchy defined in your network.yml file.

 ![Screenshot 2023-06-05 at 4 37 14 PM](https://github.com/lvangink/mdd_base/assets/65776483/e01fbc26-cf02-49c3-8460-39b03f7f28da)

 You will see files parsed as both oc-feature.yml and config-remaining.yml.
 We are regularly adding supported OpenConfig features to the NSO service.
 While we continue to add support, you will have your data represented as both OpenConfig and Native.

 ## Building Your Digital Twin
 If you do not have an existing simulation environment for pipeline testing, our ansible collection includes a playbook that will use CDP and LLDP to map your network and build a simulation that can be used to import into CML.
-This playbook also builds the interfce mapping table necessary to ensure your simulation matches your production interface naming convention.
+This playbook also builds the interface mapping table necessary to ensure your simulation matches your production interface naming convention.

 Before you run the simulation creation playbook, navigate to your group_vars directory under your inventory_prod directory and you will see a cml.yml file.
-This file enables the use of the virtual catalyst 9000 switch for features specefic to layer 3 switches.
+This file enables the use of the virtual catalyst 9000 switch for features specific to layer 3 switches.
 If you require L3 switching, uncomment the following:
 ```
   l3switch:
     node_definition: Cat9000v